robertocapuano/BeastBAS/README.md

 ![screenshot](screenshot.png)

 # Game Logic
-Player explores a cave and jumps to to avoid enemy's shots.
+Player explores a cave and jumps to avoid enemy's shots.

 # Controls
 - Left and Right Arrow to move